zhiming99/rpc-frmwrk/Concept.md

 The RPC-frmwrk user API comes in both synchronous and asynchronous flavors.

+Unlike gRPC or Thrift requiring the developer to have better understanding of the system internal process, RPC-frmwrk's ridlc can generate a quite intuitive skelton with little internal knowlege of RPC-frmwrk to kick off the distributed development.

 ## Stateful Connection

 Before the RPC calls can be delivered to the Server, the RPC-frmwrk will